absinthe-graphql/absinthe/guides/subscriptions.md

 use Absinthe.Phoenix.Endpoint
 ```

-For your socket, different configurations are used depending on what version of
+For your socket, different configurations are used in `MyAppWeb.UserSocket` depending on what version of
 Phoenix you're using.

 #### Phoenix 1.3 and 1.4